bormaxi8080/starred/README.md

 ## Python

+- [pydata/pandas-datareader](https://github.com/pydata/pandas-datareader) - Extract data from a wide range of Internet sources into a pandas DataFrame.
+- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - ☆ An OSINT tool in python to find information about an email or phone number and get information about a URL then get information about an IP address (UPDATE)
 - [ORB-HD/deface](https://github.com/ORB-HD/deface) - Video anonymization by face detection
 - [jhj0517/AdvancedLivePortrait-WebUI](https://github.com/jhj0517/AdvancedLivePortrait-WebUI) - gradio WebUI for AdvancedLivePortrait
 - [s0md3v/Striker](https://github.com/s0md3v/Striker) - Striker is an offensive information and vulnerability scanner.